 Featured: The Belle and The Desire in Rose Gold

-If you opted for a more unique wedding ring like something with a gemstone or maybe your birthstone, having a wedding band is a really useful backup plan.
+If you opted for a more unique wedding ring like a diamond solitaire or maybe your birthstone, having a wedding band is a really useful backup plan.
 You probably don’t want to wear a large and ornate stone all the time, so your wedding band gives you a solid daily driver on your ring finger and you can bring out the gemstones for a night out.

 Which One Is Better?

 So, this really depends on what you mean by better.
 If you want something that’s going to be multifunctional, the wedding band is likely better for your purposes.
-If you want something that’s only brought out on special occasions, you may want to lean towards an engagement ring enhancer.
+If you want something that’s only brought out on special occasions, you may want to lean towards an engagement ring enhancer or ring wrap.
 A wedding band can fulfill that duty as well, of course, hence the multifunctionality aspect.

 If you want simplicity, the wedding ring band is likely the way to go.
 They come in ring sets, meaning you can get a perfect match between the two and a perfect fit as well.
 You can always go back and add an anniversary band as a ring enhancer, but you can’t really go back and add a wedding band in that same way.
 If you want an anniversary gift in your back pocket, go for the wedding band now and save a wedding ring enhancer for a special occasion.